puppetlabs/puppet-docs/source/puppet/5.3/_hiera_options_hash.md

 }
 ```

 In your function's signature, you can validate the options hash by using [the Struct data type](./lang_data_abstract.html#struct) to restrict its contents.
-In particular, note that you can disable all of the `path(s)` and `glob(s)` settings for your backend by disallowing the `path` key in the options hash.
+In particular, note that you can disable all of the `path` and `glob` settings for your backend by disallowing the `path` key in the options hash.